 That was it.
 Four prompts.
 Everything else was Claude working autonomously across four sessions, spawning eleven parallel agents, fixing its own integration bugs, and iterating until all 155 tests passed and the dev server was running.

 The transcript is interesting because it exposes the shape of AI-assisted development at scale.
-Claude didn't write the application linearly.
-In Session 2, it launched five agents in parallel: one for the Git operations layer (1,545 lines), one for the SQLite database adapter (1,455 lines), one for core route handlers (8 files), one for feature route handlers (9 files), and one for all 31 frontend page components.
-When those finished, it spawned three more agents to fix the integration seams -- Express v5 type mismatches, database method signature errors, TypeScript issues between layers.
+Claude wrote the application in parallel, across multiple agents.
+In Session 2, it launched five agents simultaneously: one for the Git operations layer (1,545 lines), one for the SQLite database adapter (1,455 lines), one for core route handlers (8 files), one for feature route handlers (9 files), and one for all 31 frontend page components.
+When those finished, it spawned three more agents to fix the integration seams: Express v5 type mismatches, database method signature errors, TypeScript issues between layers.
 In Session 3, it created infrastructure files, fixed more issues, then launched three agents simultaneously for unit tests, E2E tests, and documentation.

-This is the AI equivalent of a tech lead coordinating a six-person team.
-Except the "team" shared perfect context, had zero communication overhead, and finished in hours instead of weeks.
+This is the AI equivalent of a tech lead coordinating a six-person team, where every member shares perfect context, incurs zero communication overhead, and finishes in hours instead of weeks.

 Planning Before Building

-The 49-minute build time includes something the previous clones didn't: all documentation was produced before a single line of application code was written.
+The 49-minute build time includes a step the previous clones omitted: all documentation was produced before a single line of application code was written.
 The requirements document, technical design, test plan, and build plan were all generated as part of this session.
-In the earlier clones, I wrote (or generated) the requirements separately and didn't count that time.
+In the earlier clones, I wrote (or generated) the requirements separately and excluded that time from the total.
 Here, the clock includes everything from first prompt to running application.

 For the first time in this series, I had Claude create two additional artifacts before writing any code: a test plan and a build plan.